Week 3. Computer-Controlled Cutting¶

 I tried cutting my material at several depths to determine the correct cutting depth.
 I started from 50 gf up to 120 gf.
 From 80 gf, the cut was already ideal, but I continued testing.
 At 120 gf, the material was cut all the way through.

-After completing these steps, the file is imported into Cut Studio, the software used to operate our machine.
+After completing these steps, I imported the file of my designed artwork into Cut Studio, the software used to operate and control our cutting machine.

 Then, I set the dimensions of my design.